freedomofpress/webcat-spec/enrollment.md

 #### Structure

 An `EnrollmentRequest` contains (TODO):
-- domain:
-- subdomains:
+- domain
 - `signers`: a list of Ed25519 public keys

 #### `CheckTx`/`DeliverTx`

 We validate:
-- The maximum number of subdomains per domain has not been reached.
+- `MAX_NUMBER_SUBDOMAINS` per domain has not been reached.
+This is done by checking against other domains in the active set.

+TODO: Move this validation of subdomains into the oracles

 The pending set tracks domains awaiting oracle observations.
 Each entry contains: